- Use brainstorming techniques

 Supporting All Learners

-Students having difficulty with this lesson will be given more time to read Survivors: True Stories of Children in the Holocaust and complete response sheet.
-ESL students may complete the KWL chart and response sheet in their language
+Students having difficulty with this lesson should be given more time to read Survivors: True Stories of Children in the Holocaust and complete response sheets.
+ESL students may complete their KWL Chart printables and the Nonfiction Literature Circle Response Sheet printable in their native languages.

-Students take a skills test such as AR, SRC, etc over the non-fiction book to accumulate points towards their yearly goal.
+Students can take a skills test such as AR, SRC, etc. over the nonfiction book to accumulate points towards their yearly goal.

-Once the KWL charts are completed have the students take the chart home and have parents/guardians add more information and return to class for further discussion.
+Once students have completed the KWL Chart printables, have students take the charts home and ask parents and guardians help them add more information.
+Students can bring the charts back to class for further discussion.

 - Complete KWL chart.

-- Read Survivor: True Stories of Children in the Holocaust.
+- Read Survivor: True Stories of Children in the Holocaust in literature circle groups.

 - Was the KWL chart helpful in organizing the Holocaust information?